Last updated: January 07, 2025

 How to get a home equity line of credit (HELOC)

-Are getting a HELOC and getting a line of credit the same?
+Is a HELOC and a revolving line of credit the same?

-A line of credit is a source you can tap for funds at any time up to a pre-determined amount.
-This flexibility means you don’t have to borrow more than you need.
+A revolving line of credit is a loan you can tap into at any time up to a pre-determined amount.
+This means you don’t have to borrow more than you need.

 How does getting a HELOC work?

-Before jumping into a HELOC, it’s a good idea to check different lenders to shop rates and terms and compare HELOCs to similar products before committing to any loan.
+Before jumping into a HELOC, it’s a good idea to shop rates and terms with different lenders.
+You may also want to compare HELOCs to similar products before committing to any loan.

 Requirements for getting a home equity line of credit

-All HELOC applications generally require a minimum credit score, loan-to-value (LTV) ratio, debt-to-income (DTI) ratio, and income level.
-While specific requirements can vary by lender, all lenders will check these four factors when evaluating applications.
+All HELOC applications generally require a minimum credit score, loan-to-value ratio, DTI ratio, and income level.
+While specific requirements may vary, many lenders will normally check these four factors when evaluating applications.

 Credit score

-Credit score requirements can vary significantly from one lender to another.
-However, the higher the credit score, the better the HELOC rate a lender will offer.
-So, while a lower score may qualify you for a HELOC, working on getting a higher score can save you money by potentially getting you for a lower interest rate.
+Credit score requirements vary significantly from one lender to another.
+However, working on getting a higher score may save you money by potentially getting you a lower interest rate.

-A HELOC requires minimum equity in the home.
+A HELOC requires certain amount of equity in your home.
 Having more equity may mean better loan terms or interest rate offers from lenders.

 DTI

-Homeowners can typically qualify for a HELOC with a DTI ratio as high as 43%, though lower DTI ratios might mean better HELOC rates.
+Homeowners may qualify for a HELOC with a DTI ratio as high as 43%.

 Income

-To qualify for a HELOC, you need to submit proof of income.
-Your income helps the lender determine the DTI ratio.
-Required income levels may vary based on total home equity, the home's value, the HELOC's size, and many other factors.
+To qualify for a HELOC, you will usually need to submit proof of income.
+Required income levels may vary based on your total home equity, home value, and other factors.

-While HELOCs can be great for financing products, these mortgages are not best for everyone.
-Fortunately, many other types of loans that are similar to HELOCs are available — like home equity loans and cash out refinances.
+HELOCs are not the best option for everyone.
+Fortunately, other types of loans similar to HELOCs are available — like home equity loans and cash out refinances.

-If you’re looking to access your home equity funds, here are some HELOC alternatives to consider:
+If you’re looking to access your home equity, here are some HELOC alternatives to consider:

 Home equity loan

-Like a HELOC, a home equity loan taps into your home equity to provide you with funds.
-But this loan is different from a HELOC because home equity loans come with a fixed interest rate and set loan terms.
+Like a HELOC, a home equity loan lets you tap into your home equity to access funds.
+But home equity loans normally come with a fixed interest rate.

-The fixed interest rates on home equity loans keep monthly payments consistent during the life of the loan.
-These can also help to protect you from rising interest rates over the loan term.
+Fixed interest rates on home equity loans keep monthly payments consistent during the life of the loan.
+This may protect you from any rising interest rates over the loan term.

 Cash out refinance

-A cash out refinance is a type of mortgage refinance that allows you to borrow cash for anything from a home renovation to a new boat.
+A cash out refinance is a type of mortgage refinance that allows you to borrow cash for anything you like, such as a home renovation or a new car.

 With a cash out refinance, you borrow a loan worth more than your current mortgage.
-You then pay off your mortgage with the loan and receive the remaining amount of the bigger loan in cash.
+You then receive the difference between the new loan amount and your current mortgage in cash.

-While a cash out refinance doesn’t work the same as a HELOC, it can be an equally effective way to generate funds.
+While a cash out refinance doesn’t work the same as a HELOC, it may be an equally effective way to generate funds.

 Credit card

 Credit cards can serve as a revolving line of credit like a HELOC.
-As unsecured loans, the risk of borrowing from a credit card is generally lower than using a HELOC.
-However, credit cards often come with much higher interest rates than HELOCs, meaning higher monthly payments for the same amount of money borrowed.
+Usually a type of unsecured financing, credit cards often come with higher interest rates than a loan that uses your home as collateral.
+This may mean higher monthly payments.

-Another benefit of using a credit card over HELOC is getting the funds much faster.
-Anyone interested in using a credit card to finance a big purchase should consider opening a new card with a low-to-no introductory APR to save money.
+If you’re interested in using a credit card to finance a big purchase, consider opening a card with a low or no introductory annual percentage rate (APR).

 Personal loan

-Personal loans, like credit cards, are unsecured, meaning defaulting on the loan wouldn’t result in a potential loss of assets.
-They also come with set borrowing terms and fixed interest rates, like home equity loans.
-These types of loans often come with stricter requirements than HELOCs or home equity loans, but they can serve as a good alternative for anyone not interested in tapping into home equity or using a credit card.
+Personal loans, like credit cards, are often unsecured, meaning your home isn’t at risk if you default.
+They also usually come with fixed interest rates, like home equity loans.
+These types of loans may be a good alternative for anyone not interested in tapping into home equity or using a credit card.

 If you’re interested in getting a line of credit or a HELOC, then you’re probably looking for a way to access funds.
-When shopping for different loan options, the best thing to do is check your available rates and terms with multiple lenders.
-Doing this comparison will help you find the best loan for your situation.
+When shopping for different loan options, the best thing to do is check rates and terms with multiple lenders.
+Doing this comparison may help you find the best loan for your situation.

 Find your low,